REFRAME: Reflective Surface Real-Time Rendering for Mobile Devices: Method

 \boldparagraph{Image Reconstruction Loss} Our model is first supervised by the L2 loss between the final rendered color and the ground truth.

 To encourage the correct decoupling of diffuse and specular colors, we add a diffuse loss to guide the diffuse color to be close to the ground truth color:

-We also introduce to use SSIM~\cite{ssim} loss for training.
-This enhances the perceptual quality of our rendered results.
+We also introduce SSIM~\cite{ssim} loss for better perceptual quality.
 On object-centric datasets, we additionally utilize mask loss to ensure the rasterization mask closely aligns with the ground truth mask.
 Note that the mask loss is optional and is not required on unbounded datasets.

 \boldparagraph{Regularizations} We regularize the predicted vertex normal $\bn'_\bv$ to be close to the original vertex normal $\bn_\bv$ computed from the mesh.
 This allows for stabilizing the optimization of the vertex normals, \eg, avoid completely flipping the normal.
 This is achieved by regularizing the magnitude of the normal offset: